RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

    You can even extend the Router to build advanced routers or register manually if you want.

-   The guava project comes with four builtin Routers:
+   The guava project comes with three special builtin Routers and one Router for you particular requirements:

    * StaticRouter

      Serving the static directory which holds css,js,image files.

      For example, StaticRouter is mounted for /static, and my local static directory is my_static_directory